celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 docker run -v $PWD:/root/.celo --entrypoint cp $CELO_IMAGE /celo/static-nodes.json /root/.celo/
 ```

 You can then run the proxy with the following command.
-Be sure to replace `<YOUR-VALIDATOR-NAME>` with the name you set for your Validator account earlier.
+Be sure to replace `<YOUR-VALIDATOR-NAME>` with the name you'd like to use for your Validator account.

 ```bash
 # On the proxy machine